Nivalyx/osu-wiki/wiki/Miscellaneous_official_projects/upppy/en.md

 ## Service

-upppy was first built as an alternative
+upppy was created as a free, lightweight alternative to proprietary image hosting services such as Rapidshare or ImageShack.

 ## Decommissioning